mome44/Tesi_laurea/Appunti/Evaluation.md

 For the quality they asked for translation from english to dialect.
 They used human evaluation, they judged adherence of the response to the requeste, the adequacy of translation, also the fluency and dialectal fidelity.
 50 responses in random order.

+They concluded that base models followed better dialectal fidelity than the base models.

 ![[Pasted image 20251218100128.png]]